mcclory/Security-Infrastructure/README.md

     * `TrafficType` - Type of traffic to be captured.
 See [AWS Docs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-flowlog.html#cfn-ec2-flowlog-traffictype) for more information.
     * `VPCId` - Lookup for the VPC to apply this logging setup to

+### Splunk Add-On Configuration

+Install the [AWS plugin](https://splunkbase.splunk.com/app/1876/) manually on the Index splunk server.
+Configuration documentation is available [here](http://docs.splunk.com/Documentation/AddOns/latest/AWS/Description)

+* Install the AWS Plugin manually on the Indexer within the existing Splunk deployment.

+#### Add AWS account to plugin configuration

+At the home page, once you login to Splunk Enterprise, click *“Splunk Add-on for AWS”* in the navigation bar to the left.

+1. At the top of the screen click on *Configuration* in the app navigation bar.
+The Account tab by default will be selected.
+1. Click the *Add* button to the top right of the screen.
+1. Enter a name that describes the function of the connection to the account is connected to.
+Be sure to use the standard UCSD naming format policy (not sure what that is please add)
+1. Enter the *Key ID* and *Secret Key* for an AWS account that the Splunk platform should use for access.
+This information can be found in: *AWS Account > Management Services > CloudFormation > seimLogAggregationStack > Outputs* under *splunkUserAccessKey* and *splunkUserSecretKey*. *splunkUserAccessKey = Key ID* and *splunkUserSecretKey = Secret Key*.
+1. Select “Global” for the *Region Category*.
+1. Click *Add*.

+#### Configure Inputs

+Currently there are 2 inputs you need to configure, CloudWatch Logs that come in via Kinesis and CloudTrail Logs via S3 and SQS.

+*CloudTrail via S3 and SQS:*

+1. At the top of the screen click on *Inputs* in the app navigation bar.
+The Account tab by default will be selected.
+1. Click the *Create New Input* button to the top right of the screen.
+1. Select *CloudTrail > SQS Based S3*
+1. Enter a name that describes the type of input and method.
+Be sure to use the standard UCSD naming format policy (not sure what that is please add)
+1. In *AWS Account* select *seimLogAggregationStack*
+1. In *AWS Region* select *US West (Oregon)*
+1. In *SQS Queue Name* select *seimLogAggregationStack-s3DeliverQueue-...*
+1. Click *Submit*

+*CloudWatch logs via Kinesis:*
+1. At the top of the screen click on *Inputs* in the app navigation bar.
+The Account tab by default will be selected.
+1. Click the *Create New Input* button to the top right of the screen.
+1. Select *Custom Data type > Kinesis*
+1. Enter a name that describes the type of input and method.
+Be sure to use the standard UCSD naming format policy (not sure what that is please add)
+1. In *AWS Account* select *seimLogAggregationStack*
+1. In *AWS Region* select *US West (Oregon)*
+1. In *Stream Name* select *seimLogAggregationStack-LogStream-...*
+1. In *Record Format* select *CloudWatchLogs*
+1. In Source Type select *aws:kinesis*
+1. Click *Submit*

+*(Optional) VPCFlowLogs via CloudWatch via Kinesis:*

+1. At the top of the screen click on *Inputs* in the app navigation bar.
+The Account tab by default will be selected.
+1. Click the *Create New Input* button to the top right of the screen.
+1. Select *Custom Data type > Kinesis*
+1. Enter a name that describes the type of input and method.
+Be sure to use the standard UCSD naming format policy (not sure what that is please add)
+1. In *AWS Account* select *seimLogAggregationStack*
+1. In *AWS Region* select *US West (Oregon)*
+1. In *Stream Name* select *seimLogAggregationStack-LogStream-...*
+1. In *Record Format* select *CloudWatchLogs*
+1. In *Source Type* select *aws:cloudwatchlogs:vpcflow*
+1. Click *Submit*

+Note: further configurations may be needed after longer periods of testing (i.e. batch size)

 ## Instance Isolation Workflow

 ![Instance Isolation Workflow](doc/instance-isolation-workflow.png)